ILDAR9/speech_segmenter/README.md

-# inaSpeechSegmenter
+# SpeechSegmenter

-inaSpeechSegmenter is a CNN-based audio segmentation toolkit.
+SpeechSegmenter is a CNN-based audio segmentation toolkit.

 It splits audio signals into homogeneous zones of speech, music and noise.